quist00/carpentries.org/_posts/2023/07/2023-07-05-carpentries25-campaign-announcement.md

 title: "Celebrating 25 Years of The Carpentries"
 Date: 2023-07-05
 time: "18:00:00"
-tags: ["Carpentries25", “community”, “events”, “Africa”, “Australasia”, “North America”, “Latin America”]
+tags: ["Carpentries25", “Community”, “Events”, “Africa”, “Australasia”, “North America”, “Latin America”]
 ---

 On 24 July 1998, the first Software Carpentry workshop, led by Greg Wilson and Brent Gorda,  came to a close.
 The workshop aimed to teach researchers skills